‘The Song is Ended, But the Melody Lingers On’ ~ Irving Berlin

-Shortly after midday on a balmy August day – the body of a woman and that of her youngest child were recovered from the River Ouse in York.
+‘Shortly after midday on a balmy August day – my body and that of my youngest child were recovered from the River Ouse in York.